Quantum ergodicity for periodic graphs: Concrete examples

 We have $H(\theta_\fb)f(v_1) = \ee^{2\pi\ii\theta}f(v_1) + \ee^{-2\pi\ii \theta}f(v_1) + f(v_2)$ and $H(\theta_\fb)f(v_2) = \ee^{2\pi\ii\theta}f(v_2) + \ee^{-2\pi\ii\theta}f(v_2) + f(v_1)$.
 Thus, $H(\theta_\fb) = $.
 The eigenvalues are $E_{\pm}(\theta_\fb) = 2\cos 2\pi\theta \pm 1$.
 Clearly $(1,1)$ and $(1,-1)$ are eigenvectors.
 So the eigenprojectors are $P_{\pm}(\theta_\fb) f = \langle w_{\pm}, f\rangle w_{\pm}$, with $w_{\pm} = \frac{1}{\sqrt{2}}(1,\pm 1)$, independently of $\theta$.
 Thus, $P_{\pm}f(v_1) = \frac{f(v_1) \pm f(v_2)}{2}$ and $P_{\pm}f(v_2) = - \frac{f(v_1)\pm f(v_2)}{2}$.
 As in the honeycomb lattice, we deduce that \eqref{e:opnabarpsi} reduces to $\frac{\langle a(\cdot+v_1)\rangle + \langle a(\cdot+v_2)\rangle}{2}\|\psi\|^2$.

-If we endow $P_2$ with a potential $Q_\bullet,Q_\circ$, then we get a ladder with a potential coming in two parallel sheets, the first sheet only containing $Q_\bullet$, the second only $Q_\circ$.
+If we endow $P_2$ with a potential $Q_\bullet,Q_\circ$, then we get a ladder with a potential coming in two parallel sheets, the upper sheet only containing $Q_\bullet$, the lower only $Q_\circ$.
 The construction can be generalized to $\Z\mathop\square P_k$ to create an infinite $k$-strip.
-Proposition~\ref{prp:cart} continues to apply, but the average may not be uniform.
+Proposition~\ref{prp:cart} continues to apply, but the average may be non-uniform.